zoul0813/zeal-cc/README.md

 ## Current Limitations

-- Parser is simplified and needs expansion (no pointers/arrays/structs)
+- Parser is simplified and needs expansion (no arrays/structs; pointer declarators are limited)
 - Fixed 12 KB static pool allocator; no dynamic malloc on target
 - 512-byte input reader buffer; very large source files are not supported
 - No optimization passes yet
 - Limited error reporting
 - `long` (32-bit) is currently unsupported
-- Not yet supported in codegen: do/while, unary ops, ternary operator, arrays, pointers, structs
+- Not yet supported in codegen: do/while, ternary operator, arrays, structs
-- Not yet supported in codegen: ternary operator (?:)
+- Pointer support is limited: address-of/deref, pointer assignment, and constant indexing only

 ## Next Steps